iann0036/tf-cfn-provider/docs/providers/alicloud/Instance.md

 `PrivateIp` - (Optional) Instance private IP address can be specified when you creating new instance.
 It is valid when `VswitchId` is specified.

 `SpotStrategy` - (Optional, Force New) The spot strategy of a Pay-As-You-Go instance, and it takes effect only when parameter `InstanceChargeType` is 'PostPaid'.
+Value range:
-Value range: - NoSpot: A regular Pay-As-You-Go instance. - SpotWithPriceLimit: A price threshold for a spot instance - SpotAsPriceGo: A price that is based on the highest Pay-As-You-Go instance.
+- NoSpot: A regular Pay-As-You-Go instance.
+- SpotWithPriceLimit: A price threshold for a spot instance
+- SpotAsPriceGo: A price that is based on the highest Pay-As-You-Go instance.

 `SpotPriceLimit` - (Optional, Float, Force New) The hourly price threshold of a instance, and it takes effect only when parameter 'spot_strategy' is 'SpotWithPriceLimit'.
 Three decimals is allowed at most.

-`DeletionProtection` - (Optional, true, force New) Whether enable the deletion protection or not. - true: Enable deletion protection. - false: Disable deletion protection.
+`DeletionProtection` - (Optional, true, force New) Whether enable the deletion protection or not.
+- true: Enable deletion protection.
+- false: Disable deletion protection.

 `ForceDelete` - (Optional, Available 1.18.0+) If it is true, the "PrePaid" instance will be change to "PostPaid" and then deleted forcibly.
 However, because of changing instance charge type has CPU core count quota limitation, so strongly recommand that "Don't modify instance charge type frequentlly in one month".

-`SecurityEnhancementStrategy` - (Optional, Force New) The security enhancement strategy. - Active: Enable security enhancement strategy, it only works on system images. - Deactive: Disable security enhancement strategy, it works on all images.
+`SecurityEnhancementStrategy` - (Optional, Force New) The security enhancement strategy.
+- Active: Enable security enhancement strategy, it only works on system images.

-`DataDisks` - (Optional, Force New, Available 1.23.1+) The list of data disks created with instance. * `Name` - (Optional, Force New) The name of the data disk. * `Size` - (Required, Force New) The size of the data disk. - cloud：[5, 2000] - cloud_efficiency：[20, 32768] - cloud_ssd：[20, 32768] - ephemeral_ssd：[5, 800] * `Category` - (Optional, Force New) The category of the disk: - `Cloud`: The general cloud disk. - `CloudEfficiency`: The efficiency cloud disk. - `CloudSsd`: The SSD cloud disk. - `EphemeralSsd`: The local SSD disk.

-`Name` - (Optional, Force New) The name of the data disk. * `Size` - (Required, Force New) The size of the data disk. - cloud：[5, 2000] - cloud_efficiency：[20, 32768] - cloud_ssd：[20, 32768] - ephemeral_ssd：[5, 800] * `Category` - (Optional, Force New) The category of the disk: - `Cloud`: The general cloud disk. - `CloudEfficiency`: The efficiency cloud disk. - `CloudSsd`: The SSD cloud disk. - `EphemeralSsd`: The local SSD disk.
+- Deactive: Disable security enhancement strategy, it works on all images.

+`DataDisks` - (Optional, Force New, Available 1.23.1+) The list of data disks created with instance.

-`Size` - (Required, Force New) The size of the data disk. - cloud：[5, 2000] - cloud_efficiency：[20, 32768] - cloud_ssd：[20, 32768] - ephemeral_ssd：[5, 800] * `Category` - (Optional, Force New) The category of the disk: - `Cloud`: The general cloud disk. - `CloudEfficiency`: The efficiency cloud disk. - `CloudSsd`: The SSD cloud disk. - `EphemeralSsd`: The local SSD disk.
+`Name` - (Optional, Force New) The name of the data disk.

+`Size` - (Required, Force New) The size of the data disk.
+- cloud：[5, 2000]
+- cloud_efficiency：[20, 32768]
+- cloud_ssd：[20, 32768]
+- ephemeral_ssd：[5, 800].

-`Category` - (Optional, Force New) The category of the disk: - `Cloud`: The general cloud disk. - `CloudEfficiency`: The efficiency cloud disk. - `CloudSsd`: The SSD cloud disk. - `EphemeralSsd`: The local SSD disk.
+`Category` - (Optional, Force New) The category of the disk:
+- `Cloud`: The general cloud disk.
+- `CloudEfficiency`: The efficiency cloud disk.
+- `CloudSsd`: The SSD cloud disk.
+- `EphemeralSsd`: The local SSD disk.

 `SnapshotId` - (Optional, Force New) The snapshot ID used to initialize the data disk.
-If the size specified by snapshot is greater that the size of the disk, use the size specified by snapshot as the size of the data disk. * `DeleteWithInstance` - (Optional, Force New) Delete this data disk when the instance is destroyed.
-It only works on cloud, cloud_efficiency and cloud_ssd disk.
-If the category of this data disk was ephemeral_ssd, please don't set this param.
+If the size specified by snapshot is greater that the size of the disk, use the size specified by snapshot as the size of the data disk.

 `DeleteWithInstance` - (Optional, Force New) Delete this data disk when the instance is destroyed.
 It only works on cloud, cloud_efficiency and cloud_ssd disk.
 If the category of this data disk was ephemeral_ssd, please don't set this param.